 There's an intermediate start in Tadcaster.

 The route crosses the bridge over the Wharfe, before heading left off the main road, to Easedike and Wighill.
-There, it's left, skirting the north edge of the Thorp Arch trading estate to Walton, then on to Wetherby.
+There, it's left, skirting the north edge of the Thorp Arch trading estate, before taking a right turn on Rudgate, then a left on the B1224 past Bickerton.
+The riders continue towards Wetherby.

-At the Empress roundabout, the riders take the A59 Skipton Road as far as the New Park (Little Wonder) roundabout.
-This enables them to come into town on the route that will become familiar during the World Championships in Harrogate - A61 Ripon Road, right on Swan Road, left on Crescent Road, right on Parliament Street, and onto West Park and the start/finish point.
+The races come into town on the route that will become familiar during the World Championships in Harrogate - A61 Ripon Road, right on Swan Road, left on Crescent Road, right on Parliament Street, and onto West Park and the finish line.

 There are codes for the different classifications in para-cycling, and they are: